 In this reality, Angel goes by the name Werner and he was able to disguise his wings under a garment that his mother had sewn for him.
 However, he was found out to be a Witchbreed (mutant) and the Inquisition attempted to take him prisoner.
 Werner escaped and the Inquisition captured his mother instead and threatened to kill her if he did not return.
 He returned, but they killed his mother anyway and attempted to burn Werner at the stake.
 Werner was rescued by Scotius Summerisle, Robert Trefusis and John Grey and was taken Carlos Javier's school.
 While there he became fond on John Grey, which cause a conflict between him and Scotius.
 When John was dying from overusing his powers, Scotius revealed that John was actually a woman and Werner fled.

 In the Marvel Zombies reality, Angel was turned into a zombie by Rogue and Ms. Marvel, like most of earth's heroes.
 He was later seen attacking Doctor Doom's castle, where Cerebro detected a large number of uninfected humans for the zombies to feed on.

-In the Amalgam Universe, Warren is fused with Katar Hol/Carter Hall ( Hawkman) into the hero Angelhawk.
+In the Amalgam Universe, Warren is fused with Katar Hol/Carter Hall (Hawkman) becoming the hero Angelhawk.

 Angel as Archangel was a member of the X-Saviours, who alongside the Avengers of 9939 and Death 3 made a stand against Charnel, one that Angel did not survive.